RfidResearchGroup/proxmark3/README.md

 Give us a hint, and we'll see if we can't merge in the stuff you have.

 ## PM3 GUI
 The official PM3-GUI from Gaucho will not work.
 The new universial GUI will work.
+[Proxmark3 Univerisal GUI](https://github.com/burma69/PM3UniversalGUI)

 ## Development
 This fork now compiles just fine on
    - Windows/mingw environment with Qt5.6.1 & GCC 4.8
    - Ubuntu 1404, 1510, 1604, 1804
    - Mac OS X / Homebrew
+   - ParrotOS
+   - WSL (Windows subsystem linux) on Windows 10
    - Docker container

 ## KALI and ARCHLINUX users